Port of Mariupol: Expansion

+The port had a significant impact on the development of Southern Russia and the Russian Empire as a whole.
+In the period of 1867 to 1904, the port was ranked third in the Russian Empire among civil ports by shipping volume.
+The port had a significant economic impact on the surrounding area, with most notably the Russian government granting the American firm Rothstein and Smith permission to establish the Nikopol-Mariupol Mining and Metallurgical Works.
+In addition to the ports primary role as a cargo terminal, several passenger services were established to Taganrog, Yeysk, Berdyansk and Kerch, from the old pier on the Kalmius River.

 On 26 May 2022, following closure during the Siege of Mariupol, Russia reopened the port to commercial vessels following naval mine removal.
 TASS stated that the port was operating at full capacity by July 2022.
 The first bulk carrier, carrying grain, was reportedly loaded by the Donetsk People's Republic in 2023 to be exported.
 In June 2024, the city's exiled mayor, Vadym Boychenko, said that a Russian tanker had entered the port for the first time since its capture, and that it was being used for military use.